practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 puts document.generate
 ```

-But imagine that you were using another library that generates PDF documents, which happens to use similar uncreative naming for its class that does the PDF document generation.
-Then, the following code would look equally valid.
+But imagine that there is some other library that generates PDF documents, which
+happens to use similar uncreative naming for its class that does its
+document generation.
+Then, the following code would look equally valid:

 ```ruby
 require "their_pdf_lib"